chufangao/pcalg/README.md

 https://github.com/keiichishima/pcalg

 Lingam was inspired by https://sites.google.com/site/sshimizu06/lingam, the link from the original LINGAM paper: A Linear Non-Gaussian Acyclic Model for Causal Discovery: https://www.cs.helsinki.fi/u/ahyvarin/papers/JMLR06.pdf

+Please note that most of these have not been intensively tested (except for pcalg).
+Additionally, directly comparing results from the official R package and a python implementation is difficult due to inherent differences between some math library calls.